clojurewerkz/monger.docs/articles/guides.md

 ## Guide list

-[Quartzite documentation](https://github.com/clojurewerkz/monger.docs) is organized as a number of guides, covering all kinds of topics.
+[Monger documentation](https://github.com/clojurewerkz/monger.docs) is organized as a number of guides, covering all kinds of topics.

 We recommend that you read these guides, if possible, in this order: